 I am passionate about building a positive school and district culture as well as building lasting relationships with all stakeholders to ensure sustainability.

 I am currently writing an educational book I hope to have published.
-I desire to deliver the keynote presentation at conferences and empower educators to keep their “REAL” in the everyday practice of teaching and leading.
-I, also, plan to present breakout sessions on relevant, brain-based instructional strategies at various conferences both state-wide and nationally.
+I desire to share my message abroad and empower educators to keep their “REAL” in the everyday practice of teaching and leading.
+I plan to continue engaging educators in breakout sessions on relevant, brain-based instructional strategies at various conferences both state-wide and nationally.

 Honestly the sky is the limit when it comes to my professional aspirations, but for now, these are the goals I aim to achieve in the next few years.